Naveenknavee/Brain-Tasks-App/readme.txt

 now codedeploy will apply the manifistfile to the EKS cluster and service file will create loadbalance to access the application

-Stich all together with AWS pipeline to automate the CI/CD pipeline Git-->CodeBuild-->build docker image--> push to ECR-->codedeploy-->EKS cluster.
+Stich all together with AWS pipeline to automate the CI/CD pipeline Git-->CodeBuild-->build docker image--> push to ECR-->deploy-->EKS cluster--> Monitor using cloudwatch logs

-current status
-deploy using codebuild
-kubectl cmd is not executing in logs
-[Container] 2025/11/15 10:47:56.787377 Running command kubectl get nodes
-error: You must be logged in to the server (Unauthorized) RBAC issues
+Code deploy is not available for free tire account will deploy in EKS cluster using code build using buildspec.yaml Follow the steps in buildspec phase details